WayneBrown/learnwebgl2/_sources/12_advanced_rendering/11_overlays.rst

   :raw-html:`<br><br>`

-* The alpha value of the canvas' background color can be used to blending the canvas with the web page's background.
+* The alpha value of the canvas' background color can be used to blend the canvas with the web page's background.
 If you set the alpha value of the "clear color" to 1.0, the area covered by the canvas will have the color of the canvas.
 If you set the alpha value of the "clear color" to 0.0, the area covered by the canvas will